 Even more unfortunate for Dave, he has heard on multiple occasions from the IT manager that they have many old call recording systems stacking up, not only in his location but in multiple sites.
 If this is the case, then he will have no idea on which one the calls will be found.
 Let alone how long it will take.
 Dave had been meaning to schedule a meeting with IT to sort this problem and alleviate the risks, but as ever it got sidetracked by another urgent issue.
 Dave has heard some horror stories about how long it can take to retrieve calls especially if the attached metadata are not as explanatory as it could be or not as relevant to current mandates.
 For example, if calls have only been tagged by date, time and call duration imagine the time it would take to look through the recordings stored in several different sites where tens or hundreds of calls were recorded at the same time on that given day.

-In this situation, Dave is running the risk of extremely hefty fines for non-compliance.
+In this situation, Dave is running the risk of extremely hefty fines for non-compliance which will be very damaging to their reputation.
 This is where Dave needs to consider a legacy call recording retrieval solution that ensures the long term retention, retrieval and replay of past and current audio files via a centralised access portal.
 Legacy retention, retrieval and replay solutions are specifically designed to simplify the call recording infrastructure, regardless of where the original recording of the call was made.